 How normal is it to feel lonely?

-ReachOut research from last year showed that one in five young people reported feeling lonely 'most of the time' or 'always'.
+Recent research from ReachOut has shown that one in five young people reported feeling lonely 'most of the time' or 'always'.

 So just because you’re feeling lonely, it doesn’t mean that you are different or ‘weird’: in fact, it means that you have more in common with the people around you than you realise.

-Sometimes loneliness can be a symptom of something else going on in our lives, like illness or disability.
-Here are some of the main issues that loneliness can often be a symptom of:
+Sometimes loneliness can be caused by something else going on in our lives.
+Here are some of the major issues which can cause loneliness:

 - Mental illness.
 A lot of mental illnesses like bipolar, anxiety and depression can all make people feel very lonely.
 Mental illness can make you anxious about seeing others, so you might spend more time indoors.
 Or it can lead to insomnia, which in turn can make you tired, irritable and lonely.

-- Physical disability.
-A range of physical disabilities, from hearing loss to blindness, can often make people feel as though there is no one around them that cares.
+- Disability.
+A range of disabilities can often make people feel as though there is no one around them that cares.
 These feelings can get even worse if people in public are unkind or rude, and facing daily discrimination can make loneliness even harder to bear.

 - Racism.
 People who encounter racism say that being discriminated against can make them feel alone, and can make it harder for them to form real connections.
 Racism takes a lot of forms, all of them hurtful, so sometimes even a ‘minor’ or ‘casual’ act of racism can have big impacts on someone’s self-esteem.